Tomyail/omnifocus-status/README.md

 This project syncs completed OmniFocus task data to a web service, allowing you to visualize and track your task activity history over time.
 It consists of two main parts:

-1.  **OmniFocus Script (`.omnijs`):** An Automation script that runs within OmniFocus to collect recently completed tasks and send them to a specified API endpoint.
+1.  **OmniFocus Scripts (`.omnijs`):** Automation scripts that run within OmniFocus.
+One script configures API settings, and the other collects recently completed tasks and sends them to the web service.
-2.  **Web Service (Next.js App):** A web application built with Next.js that receives the task data via an API endpoint, stores it (e.g., in a database), and displays it on a dashboard.
+2.  **Web Service (Next.js App):** A web application built with Next.js that receives the task data via an API endpoint, stores it, and displays it on a dashboard.

 ![Screenshot](image.png)